 We run wildlife safaris to a number of the world's most famous safari locations in Africa, Asia and South East Asia including the Maasai Mara and Serengeti, the Ngorongoro crater and the rainforests of Borneo.

 We specialise in personal itineraries for families, honeymoons, and bespoke clients.
-We can offer camping or lodge safaris, and we have the expertise on the ground to manage expectations and deliver a very special wildlife adventure safari.
+We have the expertise on the ground to manage expectations and deliver a very special wildlife adventure safari.
 We have our own offices, vehicles, and staff in all countries where we operate and we have the expertise and experience to provide proper advice on the right itinerary depending on what you want to see and experience.
 There are many different types of safaris, and we would like to match your expectations with reality.